dengeist/accessible-modal-pattern/README.md

 * Orca 3.10.3 in Firefox 39.0 in Ubuntu 14.04: Partial Functionality - does not support aria-hidden and does not announce the `aria-describedby`

 ## How to contribute
 This project strives to be fully WCAG 2.0 and §509 compliant.
-Please make note of bugs and accessibility failures on [this project's issues page]().
+Please make note of bugs and accessibility failures on [this project's issues page](https://github.com/dengeist/accessible-modal-pattern/issues).
+Pull requests to fix both new and existing bugs are always welcome.